REROOT THE VILLAGE

 11:00 am - 2:00 pm

-A summer gathering focused on proper hydration, hygiene, and cooling recipes for reproductive health.
+A summer gathering focused on highlighting traditional midwifery on the Eastern Shore.
+We will also focus on why proper hydration, hygiene, and cooling recipes are essential for reproductive health.

 Registration is free but required.
 Join us.
 We’d love to have you.